IvanKuchin/pancreas_segmentation/README.md

 ## Some results

-Video recordings of segmentation result posted on [connme.ru](https://www.connme.ru) in a group *Pancreas cancer detection*
+Video recording of segmentation results posted on [connme.ru](https://www.connme.ru) in a group *Pancreas cancer detection*